tundra/picasso/vagrant/windows/basebox.md

          winrm set winrm/config/service/auth @{Basic="true"}
          sc config WinRM start= auto

-    At this point the image should be set up such that it can be run with `vagrant up`, though `vagrant ssh` is not going to work yet.
+    At this point the image should be set up such that it can be run with `vagrant up`, though `vagrant rdp` is not going to work.
 Depending on what you'll be using the image for the next steps are optional.

 ## FreeSSH for `vagrant ssh`